If Hadoop Was Easy, Everyone Would Be Doing It

 Let’s face it: coming from the world of data warehousing, we are used to nicely integrated, easy-to-manage systems.
 Hadoop takes us back to the integration challenges we already overcame in traditional warehousing.
 Over the years, we’ve simplified data warehouses and made them much more agile.
 Today, we can deploy solutions in hours to satisfy even the most complex analytic requirements.
 These solutions are easy to maintain, easy to integrate, and over the years have required fewer resources than nonintegrated systems, thanks to autonomics.

 Open-source Hadoop cannot deliver the integration we are used to because it is not complete.
-That’s one of the reasons IBM introduced IBM® InfoSphere® BigInsights™ a few years ago.
+That’s one of the reasons IBM introduced IBM® InfoSphere® BigInsights™ data analytics software a few years ago.
 We understood then that our customers needed more value on top of the distribution so that it could be more easily consumed in an enterprise.

 On April 3, IBM announced several new innovations that address that exact goal.
-We made several key improvements to InfoSphere BigInsights—including the introduction of BigSQL, which offers a SQL-like interface for Hadoop—that are intended to help make big data more consumable.
+We made several key improvements to InfoSphere BigInsights including the introduction of BigSQL, which offers a SQL-like interface for Hadoop—that are intended to help make big data more consumable.

 My favorite Twitter quote from the Strata conference was, “Isn’t it ironic how the future of NoSQL has become SQL?”
-Actually, it’s not ironic at all—it’s just reality.
+Actually, it’s not ironic at all; it’s just reality.
 The truth is that IT departments don’t have the luxury of retraining everyone who has mastered SQL.

 We have taken simplicity even further, too.
-On April 3, IBM also announced its intention to release an IBM PureData™ System that is designed to ease adoption of Hadoop in the enterprise.
+On April 3, IBM also announced its intention to release IBM PureData™ System software that is designed to ease adoption of Hadoop in the enterprise.
 The new system, PureData System for Hadoop, will be the latest member of the IBM PureSystems™ family that helps reduce the cost of IT and enables organizations to use different types of data services.
 The system will leverage InfoSphere BigInsights and deliver Hadoop with the simplicity of an appliance.